murdinc/isosceles/README.md

     rsync-arg = "--exclude=.git"
     rsync-arg = "--exclude=.git_ignore"

-    # Wait perioed (in seconds) between concurrent syncs, to allow for changes
+    # Wait period (in seconds) between concurrent syncs, to allow for changes
     # to batch together if there are a lot of files
     #################################################################
     cooldown = 1